-- A retainer fee: varies widely based on your net worth.
+- A retainer fee: This varies widely based on your net worth.

-Open lines of communication with a financial advisor can help keep you on track toward your goals.
+Open lines of communication with a financial professional can help keep you on track toward your goals.
 Regular communication can take different forms:

 - In person: You will want to meet face-to-face at least once a year.
 Annual meetings are the time for deep conversations about your goals, your progress, and any changes that need to be made to your financial plan.

-- On the phone: Many financial advisors offer a quarterly phone call to keep you abreast of changes in the markets and how they might affect you.
+- On the phone: Many financial professionals offer a quarterly phone call to keep you abreast of changes in the markets and how they might affect you.

 Your financial professional should describe the process they use to review your financial information and determine whether any changes or updates are needed.
-For example, an advisor who manages your investment portfolio might describe how often and when they rebalance, or buy or sell assets, to maintain the mix of investments that best meets your needs.
+For example, a financial professional who manages your investment portfolio might describe how often and when they rebalance, or buy or sell assets, to maintain the mix of investments that best meets your needs.
 Spouses should attend review meetings together so that everyone is on the same page.

 Knowing that there’s an established process for these regular reviews can help you feel confident that your financial partner is keeping track of your savings appropriately.

-Ask if your financial advisor will delegate tasks to other members of a team — and how that approach will help you.
+Ask if your financial professional will delegate tasks to other members of a team — and how that approach will help you.
 In many cases, a financial office has other experts on staff that the team can tap for assistance, such as an accountant who specializes in taxes or an attorney who works on trusts or estates.
-There also may be junior associates who can assist your primary advisor, making sure your needs are met when there’s extra work to be done.
+There also may be junior associates who can assist your primary financial professional, making sure your needs are met when there’s extra work to be done.